Nutrient analysis & therapy

 Scientific background

-• Mitochondria are found in large numbers in every cell of the body and make up almost 50% of heart muscle mass (with the exception of erythrocytes)!
-Heart and liver cells are the front runners with up to 10,000 mitochondria per cell; those organs that have to perform particularly well!
+Mitochondria are found in large numbers in every cell of the body and make up almost 50% of heart muscle mass (with the exception of erythrocytes)!
+Heart and liver cells are the front-runners with up to 10,000 mitochondria per cell, as these are the organs that have to work particularly hard!

-• Specific blood analyses provide important reference values about the functionality of the mitochondria and give us information about the individual situation of oxidative or nitrosative stress of the mitochondria (oxidative = caused by oxygen radicals, or nitrosative = caused by increased nitrogen monoxide NO formation).
+Specific blood analyses provide important reference values on the functionality of the mitochondria and give us information about the individual situation of oxidative or nitrosative stress in the mitochondria (oxidative = caused by oxygen radicals, or nitrosative = caused by increased nitric oxide NO formation)

-• In order to adequately metabolize acidic metabolites (e.g. lactate) produced during cell metabolism, the responsible enzymes primarily require B-complex vitamins such as niacin, riboflavin, biotin and pantothenic acid as co-factors.
-However, stress, a poor diet, lack of exercise and toxins or pharmaceuticals increase their consumption, which can lead to a deficiency situation.
-Gröber (2007) and Fuchs (2020) count in particular alcohol, analgesics, PPIs, antiepileptics, ACE inhibitors, corticosteroids, diuretics, statins, SSRIs and oral contraceptives (birth control pills) among the latter.
+- In order to adequately metabolize acidic metabolites (e.g., lactate) produced during cellular metabolism, the enzymes responsible require B-complex vitamins such as niacin, riboflavin, biotin, and pantothenic acid as cofactors.
+However, these are increasingly consumed by stress, poor nutrition, lack of exercise, toxins, and pharmaceuticals, which can lead to a deficiency.
+Gröber (2007) and Fuchs (2020) include alcohol, analgesics, PPIs, antiepileptics, ACE inhibitors, corticosteroids, diuretics, statins, SSRIs, and oral contraceptives (birth control pills) among the latter.

 1 Johannsen DL, Ravussin E (2009) The role of mitochondria in health and disease.
 Curr Opin Pharmacol, 9(6):780-786.